-Ensiferum (1995-present) is a Folk Metal band from Helsinki, Finland.
+Ensiferum (1995-present): a Folk Metal band from Helsinki, Finland.

 innish act Ensiferum was founded in 1995 by Markus Toivonen (guitar), Sauli Savolainen (bass) and Kimmo Miettinen (drums).
 Jari Mäenpää joined soon after on vocals and second guitar player.
 For the band's name, they took the Latin word "ensiferum", which means "sword bearer".
 In 1997, the first demo soon followed, containing three songs.

 In 1998, founding members Savolainen and Miettinen left the band to be replaced by Jukka-Pekka Miettinen (Kimmo's younger, 14 year old, brother) and Oliver Fokin drums.
 In January 1999, a second demo was recorded.
 In November 1999 a third demo, Hero in a Dream, was also recorded, which was successful in obtaining a record deal with 'Spinefarm Records'.
 The logo that now appears on all the bands releases was designed for that third demo by Tuomas Tahvanainen, who also designed the logos for the earlier demos.
 In 2001, their first album, the self-titled Ensiferum, arrived.
 Soon after, Meiju Enho joined on as keyboard-player.

 The second album, Iron arrived in 2004, but shortly after, Jari was fired because of conflicts between his studio work on his side project, Wintersun and touring with Ensiferum.
 For the subsequent tour with Finntroll, Petri Lindroos from Norther replaced him and, later, became a member of the band.
 In December of that year, Jukka-Pekka also left the band to be replaced by Sami Hinkka (ex-Rapture).
 More membership changes were coming down the pipe, for in 2005, Oliver also left iand was replaced by Janne Parviainen.